Tarmgas/dynge-Nest/README.md

 1. The app folder is in deploy/*your os*/

-1. Include the latest _FREDdaemon_ and _FRED-walletd_ builds in:
+1. Include the latest _DYNGEdaemon_ and _DYNGE-walletd_ builds in:
     * Windows: in the app folder
-    * Mac: in FRED-Nest.app/Contents/
+    * Mac: in DYNGE-Nest.app/Contents/